-After visiting Alcatraz, be sure to plan a visit to the other historic, cultural and edible attractions in the Fisherman’s Wharf area, an easy 5 minute walk along the beautiful waterfront.
+After visiting Alcatraz, be sure to plan a visit to the other historic, cultural and edible attractions in the Fisherman’s Wharf area, an easy five or ten minute stroll along the waterfront promenade.

-Fisherman’s Wharf is San Francisco’s most popular destination.
-Known for its historic waterfront, delicious seafood, spectacular sights and unique shopping, Fisherman’s Wharf offers a wide array of things to do for everyone.
+Fisherman’s Wharf is still a working fishing marina for San Francisco and an example of how the historic era still influences the present-day culture, events, sights, and sounds.
+Known for its historic waterfront, delicious seafood, spectacular sights and unique shopping, Fisherman’s Wharf offers a wide array of things to do for all ages.

-Enjoy a bay cruise under the Golden Gate Bridge, or take a cable car ride.
-Walk the decks of the tall ships at Hyde Street Pier or watch the sea lions frolic in the bay near Pier 39.
-Jump on a historic trolley for a ride along The Embarcadero.
-Or just people watch.
+In addition to the views at Fisherman's Wharf, there are plenty of things to do and excursions that depart from the area.
+Enjoy a bay cruise under the Golden Gate Bridge, take a sport fishing excursion to catch salmon, walk the decks of the tall ships at Hyde Street Pier, take a Hornblower Classic Cable Car hop-on/hop-off City tour, or watch the sea lions frolic in the bay near PIER 39.

 San Francisco Maritime National Historical Park